Trevor Mallard: Labour Party activism

-Mallard joined the Labour Party in 1972, while still at university.
-In 1977 Mallard was arrested in Parliament during an anti-SIS bill protest, later appearing in court and the supreme court.
-He was also arrested during the 1981 Springbok protests.
-In 1983 he contested the Labour nomination for the new Tongariro electorate but was unsuccessful, losing to Noel Scott.
+Mallard joined the Labour Party in 1972, while a university student.
+In 1977 he was arrested in Parliament's debating chamber during an anti-SIS bill protest, later appearing in court and the Supreme Court, and was banned from Parliament buildings for a time.
+He was arrested for disorderly behaviour outside the Springbok rugby team's Rotorua hotel during protests against their 1981 tour of New Zealand, but was found not guilty.
+In 1983 he unsuccessfully contested the Labour nomination for the new Tongariro electorate, losing to Noel Scott.

-Member of Parliament
+Election to Parliament

 Fourth Labour Government, 1984–1990

 He held a number of internal party positions until the election of 1984 when he defeated Mike Minogue to become the member of Parliament for Hamilton West.
 In his first term of Parliament, the Labour Party formed a new government and Mallard served as a member off the Justice and Law Reform committee and Regulations Review committee.

 Mallard was re-elected in the 1987 election and the Labour government won a second term.
 Mallard was appointed junior government whip from 1987 to 1990, when he became senior whip.
 He lost his seat in the election of 1990.